derkork/nanoject-unity/README.md

 }
 ```

-### Declare dependencies to objects where I have no control over the lifecycle?
+### Declare dependencies to/of objects where I have no control over the lifecycle?
 Some objects like `MonoBehaviour`s may be created by the runtime and you have no control over their lifecycle.
 I this case letting Nanoject create the object will not work.
 Therefore you can declare an actual instance of an object instead of just its type.

 ```csharp